umamicode/sDG_OLD/README.md

 - First, run the command `sh run_base.sh 0 0`.
 The command will train the base network.
 - Then, run the command `sh run_my.sh 0 0`.
 The command will train the PDEN model.

+# Environment
+- All environment is saved in sdg.yaml.
+- Code is adjusted for use in python 3.9